Comp0te/Portfolio-Pink/README.md

       - Carousel: mouse, keyboard and touch controls.
         - Carousel of comments users.
         - Carousel of table columns in mobile view.
-      - Google Maps JavaScript API (will soon be implemented).
+      - Google Maps JavaScript API.
     - Photo.html:
       - Generation of posts using a `<template>` after `GET` request to the server.
       - Lazy display of posts.